 converter must be installed on the same computer where the PROMOTIC application is running (in order to avoid the network OPC

 1. General setting of software OPC UA converters

 In order to use these converters in the PROMOTIC system it is necessary to set them up correctly.

 Following setting steps must be completed:

 1. Create (or import) of certificate for OPC UA converter.

 2. Definition of connectivity of the converter to OPC UA server including the connection security setup.

-3. Setting the OPC UA server certificate as trusted in the OPC UA converter.
+3. Set the OPC UA server certificate as trusted in the OPC UA converter.

-4. Setting the OPC UA converter certificate as trusted in the OPC UA server.
+4. Set the OPC UA converter certificate as trusted in the OPC UA server.

-5. In PROMOTIC application use classic OPC DA communication with OPC server that is running in the OPC UA converter.
+5. In the PROMOTIC application use OPC DA communication with OPC server that is running in the OPC UA converter.